ndg8743/Danmomo/jenks-devlog.md

 * [Trello Board](https://trello.com/b/6GWgIG7v/danmomo)
 * [Proposal](jenks-proposal.pdf)

+## 2024-10-04 - 1hr: Research more server architecture
+* Look into how other open source games handle networking.
+* See how Godot implements websockets.
+* Basing the project of this Javascript project.

 ### 2024-10-01 - 13hrs: Continue to fix github actions script
 * Fix git lfs issues to fix corrupted project files.
 * Most of the time was spent waiting for the action as the action cannot be tested locally.